IvanYuan1900/IvanYuan1900/README.md

 ------
 **About me**
-- 🌱 a beginner in programming Python, Javascript, HTML
+- 🌱 a beginner in programming Python, Javascript, Web development